openpathsampling/openpathsampling/docs/install.rst

 .. note:: As of OpenPathSampling 1.1, OpenMM will no longer be automatically
           installed when you install OPS.
-However, the OpenMM engine will be immediately available if you install OpenMM youself.
+However, the OpenMM engine will be immediately available if you install OpenMM yourself.
 See the `OpenMM installation instructions
           <http://docs.openmm.org/latest/userguide/application.html#installing-openmm>`_
           for a detailed guide, but ``conda install -c conda-forge -c omnia